fargusplumdoodle/sekhnet-budget-client/README.md

 currently does not contain any way of creating budgets or modifying existing budgets

 For now this is built with non destructive actions only

+**note 2**
+This is my first full flutter app.
+Hopefully it works out